Vienna Snooker Open

-The Vienna Snooker Open is a pro–am snooker tournament held in Vienna, Austria.

-The tournament was held for the first time in 2010, returned in 2012, and has been held annually since then.
+The Vienna Snooker Open was a pro–am snooker tournament held in Vienna, Austria.
+The tournament was held for the first time in 2010, returned in 2012, and had been held annually until the 2024 edition where it is announced that the event is "taking a break" and was no longer held since then.

 Mark King and Peter Ebdon have both won the tournament twice.

-It is announced that the event is "taking a break" after the 2024 edition, in which the 2025 edition will not be held.